U.S. News Rankings

-Alma College offers a number of student services including nonremedial tutoring, placement service, health service, and health insurance.
+Alma College offers a number of student services including nonremedial tutoring, health service, and health insurance.
 Alma College also offers campus safety and security services like late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
 Of the students at Alma College, 48 percent have cars on campus.
 Alcohol is permitted for students of legal age at Alma College.

 |Students who have cars on campus||48%|